mbjorner/hybrid-detection-comparison/scripts/HyDe_simulations/README.md

 julia simulating-gene-trees.jl short_mix05 300 654898
 julia simulating-gene-trees.jl short_mix05 1000 239132

 removing the _1 from the output files requires using the following command in the same directory as the files:

 sed -i '' 's/_1//g' short*

 sed -i '' 's/_1//g' long*

+as of april2022, no longer require removal of _1; included in simulating-gene-trees.jl script

 ## Running seq-gen